Gregory E. LeBlanc, Ph.D., L.Ac.

 Greg graduated from SAMRA University in 1995 with a Masters degree in Oriental Medicine.
 He has taught at both SARMA University (Los Angeles) and the Academy of Chinese Culture and Health Sciences (Oakland); teaching Acupuncture point location, Chinese medicine nutrition and Pharmacology.
-He has been in private practice for 23 years.
+He has been in private practice for 24 years.
+Greg is a

 Greg is a life long student of the martial arts and coaches a class in Wing Chun Kung Fu in Oakland.
-He is a Zen meditation and Koan teacher in the Five Mountains school of Zen; receiving authorization to teach in 2015.
+He is a Zen meditation and Koan teacher in the Five Mountains school of Zen; receiving his Doctorate in Buddhist studies and authorization to teach in 2015.
 He enjoys hiking in the hills of Berkeley and Oakland with his wife Gwyn.
 Greg is originally from Los Angeles and has lived here in the Bay Area since 2006.
+Greg is a Founding member of the California Acupuncture and Traditional Chinese Medicine Association.

 From a recent review on Yelp: